 with immersion in the framework of the feminist discourse of rebirth.
-Aylon, however, unlike and Weisberg, criticized the laws of ritual immersion, albeit in a minor way.
+Aylon, however, unlike Laderman-Ukeles and Weisberg, criticized the laws of ritual immersion, albeit in a minor way.
 Beginning in the early 1970s, Weisberg created works in which a naked woman is seen dipping in a pool of water.
 In one work, the woman is viewed from the side as she curls up in a fetal pose.
 Above her, a reflection of light in warm oranges and reds serves to exalt the scene (Fig. 5).
 Matthew Baigell connects these works by Weisberg, who was active in the feminist art movement of the 1970s and 80s in Los Angeles, with the art of the first generation of feminist artists who dealt with birth: Chicago, who in the 1980s created images of women giving birth as part of The Birth Project; and the feminist art collective that worked with Chicago and Schapiro in Womanhouse in Los Angeles (Judy Huddleston, Jan Oxenburg, Shawnee Wollenman, and Nancy Youdelman), which in 1972 created the performance Birth Trilogy.
 Baigell claims that like these artists, Weisberg dealt with birth as part of an attempt to reestablish women’s connection to themselves and as a metaphor for their own rebirth as feminist women.
-Yet unlike the Womanhouse artists’ treatment of birth, Weisberg (like ) dealt with immersion.
-Moreover, and again like , Weisberg distinguished herself from her fellow American feminist artists by dealing with religious Jewish subjects.
+Yet unlike the Womanhouse artists’ treatment of birth, Weisberg (like Laderman-Ukeles) dealt with immersion.
+Moreover, and again like Laderman-Ukeles, Weisberg distinguished herself from her fellow American feminist artists by dealing with religious Jewish subjects.
 Yet despite Weisberg’s straightforward handling of the theme of bathing, when these particular works were created she did not interpret them in the context of Jewish ritual immersion; they were presented by the artist only as depicting a woman submerging herself in water and as an act of rebirth, with an emphasis on the scene’s sensuality.
 Only later, in the 2000s, did she openly discuss these works in the context of the Jewish ritual of immersion and connect them to the biblical Genesis myths.
-Thus, while presented ritual bathing in a Jewish context during the 1970s, clearly and openly connecting feminism with Judaism, Weisberg at the time left the Jewish context of her immersion works implicit.
+Thus, while Laderman-Ukeles presented ritual bathing in a Jewish context during the 1970s, clearly and openly connecting feminism with Judaism, Weisberg at the time left the Jewish context of her immersion works implicit.